sulami/blog/pages/uses-this.md

 requires charging every 2 days, and it is my primary device when I'm out and about.
-I have a very simple and visually quiet matte black case on it, just because I fear that scratches and dents are going to be really ugly with the black[^space] finish.
+I have a very simple and visually quiet matte black case on it, just because I fear that scratches and dents are going to be really ugly with the black finish.
 I currently use [Bose QC35 II][bose], which are amazing for flights, but also on trains and buses.
 I do have the Lightning Earpods in my bag pack, just in case, though.

 [bose]: https://www.bose.co.uk/en_gb/products/headphones/over_ear_headphones/quietcomfort-35-wireless-ii.html